r0stiars0/ppmedenhaag-website/content/english/event/idulfitri.md

 ---

 Assalamu 'alaykum wr wb, dear members and sympathizers,<br/>
-In collaboration with the Masdjid Al Hikmah Foundation, Al Hikmah shares the following announcements:
+In collaboration with the Masdjid Al Hikmah Foundation, we share the following announcements:

 ##### The Eid prayer takes place at: </br>
 ###### <b> Monday 2 May 2022</b> </br>